imaliyov/Perturbo_Tutorials/README.md

 >> mpirun -np 4 <perturbo-path>/perturbo.x -npools 4 -i pert_dynamics.in
 ```

-This calculation generates the *si_popu.h5* and *si_cdyna.dat* output files. *si_popu.h5* contains the time-dependent electron population (click [here](https://perturbo-code.github.io/mydoc_perturbo.html#popu_h5_file) to see the sctucture of the file) and *si_cdyna.dat* contains the number of carriers per unit cell as a function of time.
+This calculation generates the *si_popu.h5* and *si_cdyna.dat* output files. *si_popu.h5* contains the time-dependent electron population (click [here](https://perturbo-code.github.io/mydoc_perturbo.html#popu_h5_file) to see the structure of the file) and *si_cdyna.dat* contains the number of carriers per unit cell as a function of time.

-Python script to plot one electron population snapshot:
+The following is a python script to plot one electron population snapshot:
 ```python=
 ###!/usr/bin/env python3
 """